php-cache/taggable-cache/README.md

 This repository has one trait and one interfaces that makes a PSR-6 cache implementation taggable.
 Using tags allow you to tag related items, and then clear the cached data for that tag only.

-*Note: Performance will be best with a driver such as memcached, which automatically purges stale records.*
+*Note: Performance will be best with a driver such as memcached or redis, which automatically purges stale records.*

 ## Usage